Sunlight (Herbie Hancock album)

 Sunlight is an album by keyboardist Herbie Hancock.
-It features Hancock's vocals through a Sennheiser VSM-201 vocoder, as well as performances by drummer Tony Williams and bassist Jaco Pastorius on one track.
+It features Hancock's vocals through a Sennheiser VSM-201 vocoder, as well as performances by drummer Tony Williams and bassist Jaco Pastorius on “Good Question”.

+Critical reception

+The Globe and Mail wrote that Hancock "has returned to directionless electronic funk, saved only by a medium-tempo jazz number, 'Come Running to Me'."

 Track listing

 All tracks composed by Herbie Hancock, except where indicated.